lineality/Online_Voting_Using_One_Time_Pads/README.md

 As part of an election, what other publicly stated 'open' policy and procedure information is important in addition to the ballot itself?

-Time of a given election
+- time and data of closing of poles for a given election
+- times places methods for ways of voting allowed
+- schedule for repeating elections (e.g. this is a run-off vs. this election is held every 2 years)
-schedule for repeating elections rules for calling elections
+- rules for calling elections
-Repeating or other type of election
+- Repeating or other type of election
-Date of election
-Place of election
+- Place of election
-Government Structures and Levels
+- Government Structures and Levels
-Voting Office
+- Voting Office data (location, head?, contact, reporting?)
-Chain of Command within and above voting office
+- Chain of Command within and above voting office
+- ways of contacting media or watchdogs about suspicious anything (emails, threats, voter intimidation, etc.)

 eligibility rules
 registration rules